njfio/tsr/tsr.md

 *(We have trimmed overlapping explanations here to keep it concise: essentially, the same feedback loop from Chapter 2 now operates at a group level.)*

-**Figure: Team Reflectivity Feedback Loop** – *This diagram illustrates a team process: Team’s collective mindset → Project execution → Outcome → Team reflection on mindset → (loops back) influencing next collective mindset.
+**Figure Team Reflectivity Feedback Loop** – *This diagram illustrates a team process: Team’s collective mindset → Project execution → Outcome → Team reflection on mindset → (loops back) influencing next collective mindset.
 For instance, a fearful team mindset might lead to a stiff execution and mediocre outcome; reflecting on that, they decide to adopt a more open, experimental mindset next time, leading to a better outcome.*

 ![_- visual selection (15)](https://github.com/user-attachments/assets/566d96a4-f661-4421-97bd-d3adfd5ac3a2)